ncatlab/nlab-content/pages/5/7/1/1/1175/content.md

 ##projections in von Neumann algebras
-One crucial feature of von Neumann algebras is that they contain "every projection one could wish": there are three points that make this statement precise:
+One crucial feature of von Neumann algebras is that they contain "every projection one could wish for": there are three points that make this statement precise:

 * the linear combinations of projections are norm dense in a von Neumann algebra